This page contains information about different funding opportunities as well as other information about how to get started as a PhD student.

 If you are considering a PhD scholarship, there are different ways to go in order to be admitted as a PhD student.
 Below you can see some of the different possibilities of how to become a PhD student at the Faculty of Humanities at Aalborg University.

 - As part of Research Project

 - Self-financed admission

-From time to time, fully funded PhD scholarships are announced by the Faculty of Humanities.
-The funding for these scholarships will cover both enrolment fee and salary for the PhD student.
+From time to time, fully funded PhD fellowships are announced by the Faculty of Humanities.
+The funding for these fellowships will cover both enrolment fee and salary for the PhD student.

 2. Part of Research Project